bsitati/Financial-and-Voting-Records-Analysis/README.md

-# Financial Records Analysis
+# Financial and Voting Records Analysis
-Created a Python script for analyzing the financial records of a company.
+Created a Python script for analyzing the financial and voting records of a company.
 The dataset is composed of two columns: Date and Profit/Losses.
 Created a Python script that analyzes the records to calculate each of the following:
 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period